-The Bank's liquidity risk is managed by the Treasury Department and related risks are calculated and monitored by the Risk Management Department.
+The Bank's liquidity risk is managed by the Treasury Department and related indicators are calculated and monitored by the Risk Management Department.
 Both Treasury and Risk Management departments provide insight about the liquidity position of the Bank and the financial markets.
 The Bank's Internal Audit function assesses whether the liquidity management process is designed properly and is operating effectively.

 The Bank monitors the short term and the long term liquidity risks with respect to various time horizons and also for different currencies.
-The contractual maturity breakdown of assets and liabilities are disclosed in the relevant section of the Bank's Annual Report 2019 which shows that the Bank does not carry a large maturity mismatch.
+The contractual maturity breakdown of assets and liabilities are disclosed in the relevant section of the Annual Report which exhibits that the Bank does not carry a large maturity mismatch.